hdl-modules/hdl-modules/doc/release_notes/unreleased.rst

 * Remove default value for ``id_width`` generic, which could potentially hide errors, in :ref:`bfm.axi_slave`, :ref:`bfm.axi_read_slave` and :ref:`bfm.axi_write_slave`.
   Now the user has to set an explicit value for every instance.

+* Rework :ref:`axi.axi_write_throttle` concept completely, as part of a bug fix.
+  It is simpler and more light weight now.
+  The ``data_fifo_level`` port as well as all generics have been removed.